protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

 constant definitions.
 This is done only to get around problems with declaration ordering.
 Do not depend on the mangled top-level names; pretend the enum really is nested in the message class.

+### Abseil flag support {#absl-flags-enums}

+Generated `enum` values have native support for Abseil's flag parse/unparse logic.
+They can be used as the type for `ABSL_FLAG` declarations.

+The flag parser supports both labels and numbers.
+Invalid labels/numbers will cause a parse failure.

 ## Extensions (proto2 and editions only) {#extension}